sbackmann/GNN-molecule-explainer/README.md

 **NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it.

 ## Milestones
-Document here the major milestones of your code and future planned steps\
+Document here the major milestones of your code and future planned steps.\
 - [x] Week 1
   - [x] Completed Sub-task: [#20984ec2](https://gitlab.ethz.ch/iml-course/scaffolding-templates/dummy-fullstack/dummy-fullstack2/-/commit/20984ec2197fa8dcdc50f19723e5aa234b9588a3)
   - [x] Completed Sub-task: [#20984ec2](https://gitlab.ethz.ch/iml-course/scaffolding-templates/dummy-fullstack/dummy-fullstack2/-/commit/20984ec2197fa8dcdc50f19723e5aa234b9588a3)